-Finally CYP 12 years and older, parents and HCP were asked if they would be willing to participate in a clinical trial of the device.
+Finally children and young people 12 years and older, parents and HCP were asked if they would be willing to participate in a clinical trial of the device.
 Generally positive results were found in all groups with an average of 85% of participants willing to be involved.

 Audit

 One hundred and twenty-seven attendances with paracetamol ingestion were recorded between September 2017 and August 2018 at Alder Hey Children’s Hospital emergency department (ED).
 Of these, 70 (55.1%) were intentional overdoses (92.9% female), and 57 (44.9%) presenting with accidental overdose (54.4% female).
 Ninety-three percent of accidental overdoses were under the age of 10 years.
-One hundred and six patients (83.4%) had a paracetamol level measured on arrival to ED; 25 (19.7%) of these required treatment with N-acetylcysteine and 2 (1.6%) required vitamin K for deranged clotting.
-Of those requiring treatment with N-acetyl cysteine 22 (31.4%) presented with intentional overdose and 3 (5.3%) presented with accidental ingestion.
-No patients were recorded as developing acute liver failure(11).
-The majority of those that did not have a paracetamol level measured had ingested <75 mg/kg, and therefore did not require further clinical intervention and some were >16yrs of age and transferred to adult services.
+One hundred and six patients (83.4%) had paracetamol concentration measured on arrival to ED; 25 (19.7%) of these required treatment with N-acetylcysteine and 2 (1.6%) required vitamin K for abnormal blood clotting.
+Of those requiring treatment with N-acetyl cysteine 22 (17.3%) presented with intentional overdose and 3 (2.4%) presented with accidental ingestion.
+No patients were recorded as developing acute liver failure (Alt or AST >100U/L) (11).
+The majority (n=12, 9.4%) of those that did not have a paracetamol level measured had ingested <75 mg/kg, and therefore did not require further clinical intervention and 3 (2.4%) were >16yrs of age and transferred to adult services.
+Zero (0%) patients had an undetectable paracetamol concentration.

-The population of Liverpool in the 2011 UK Census was 466,415 of which 96,392 (21.%) were aged 0-18 years.(12) This gives a rate of 13.2 per 100,000 CYP per year presenting with paracetamol overdose in the Liverpool area.
-Extrapolating from our data it is estimated that in CYP alone there would be 16,492 cases presenting to EDs in England & Wales,(12) of which approximately 7400 would be accidental overdoses.
+The population of Liverpool in the 2011 UK Census was 466,415 of which 96,392 (21.%) were aged 0-18 years.(12) This gives a rate of 13.2 per 100,000 children and young people per year presenting with paracetamol overdose in the Liverpool area.
+Extrapolating from our data it is estimated that in children and young people alone there would be 16,492 cases presenting to EDs in England & Wales,(12) of which approximately 7400 would be accidental overdoses.

 Discussion

-The aim of this study was to examine the acceptability of a wearable device to help guide decision making in cases of suspected paracetamol overdose in CYP presenting to an ED.
+The aim of this study was to examine the acceptability of a wearable device to help guide decision making in cases of suspected paracetamol overdose in children and young people presenting to an ED.
 The use of wearable technology is of particular interest in paediatric healthcare where invasive blood sampling can be a traumatic experience.
-However little is known about how CYP, as well as their parents and healthcare professionals involved in their care, perceive their use.
+However little is known about how children and young people, as well as their parents and healthcare professionals involved in their care, perceive their use.
 It is important to understand the acceptability of such a monitoring device to inform its design and potential implementation.

-This study has demonstrated that amongst CYP, parents and health care professionals, a non-invasive device capable of measuring paracetamol levels would be an acceptable and desirable innovation for use within paediatric populations, with an average of 81.5% of participants expressing a willingness to wear the device.
+This study has demonstrated that amongst children and young people, parents and health care professionals, a non-invasive device capable of measuring paracetamol concentration would be an acceptable and desirable innovation for use within paediatric populations, with an average of 81.5% of participants expressing a willingness to wear the device.
 There were several cautions expressed, which need to be considered in product development including the physical product dimensions amongst different age groups and the attractiveness of a device particularly amongst younger children who might struggle to wear the device for prolonged periods of time without significant distraction or placation.
-Reassuringly all of the older CYP and parents ranked accuracy of results as the most important feature of the device which again would help to avoid unnecessary blood sampling.
+Reassuringly all of the older children and young people and parents ranked accuracy of results as the most important feature of the device which again would help to avoid unnecessary blood sampling.

 The main limitation of this study was the relatively small population size.
 Future studies that utilise the device for studies of accuracy will also be needed to ensure that developments in design and comfort continue to match expectations.